hyperledger/fabric/docs/source/channel_update_tutorial.rst

 This is telling us that the most recent configuration block for ``mychannel`` is actually block 2, **NOT** the genesis block.
 By default, the ``peer channel fetch config`` command returns the most **recent** configuration block for the targeted channel, which in this case is the third block.
-This is because the BYFN script defined anchor peers for our two organizations -- ``Org1`` and ``Org2`` -- in two separate channel update transactions.
+This is because the test network script, ``network.sh``, defined anchor peers for our two organizations -- ``Org1`` and ``Org2`` -- in two separate channel update transactions.
 As a result, we have the following configuration sequence: